 - Once you select the setting you want, click on the Apply icon to finish.

 What Is the Reason The Port Is Unplugged?

-- WAN port – Your router has a port that gets internet access from your ISP’s modem and then distributes it to your devices.
-If this port malfunctions, you may read that the TP link WAN is unplugged on your router.
+- WAN Port – Your router has a port that gets internet access from your ISP’s modem and then distributes it to your devices.
+If this port malfunctions, you may read that the WAN is unplugged on your router.
 Although you can inspect and fix a malfunctioning port, sometimes the problem can be complex.

 - Damaged or unplugged cables – Sometimes the cause of a WAN disconnection is a loose or unplugged Ethernet cable.
 Check this cable to ensure you have plugged it in well.
 If the Ethernet cable is okay, perhaps it is faulty, or you have other damaged coaxial cables in your network.
 If you use coaxial cables with splitters, they are more prone to failure.
 Once they fail, they can cause a total disconnection.

-- Infrastructure – Perhaps your router, modem, and other components are working but your ISP infrastructure is not.
-If you see WAN is unplugged TP link, call the ISP for help.
+- Infrastructure – Perhaps your router, modem, and other components are working, but your ISP infrastructure is not.
+If you see WAN is unplugged, call the ISP for help.
 They could be maintaining a node that you connect to and their WAN connection may be down temporarily.
 If that is the case, the only thing you can do is wait until your ISP finishes its maintenance work.

 Wan Port Is Unplugged: How Do I Fix?

-- Check if the Ethernet cable is unplugged – As earlier hinted, the solution can be as easy as plugging in the Ethernet cable.
-If you notice that the WAN port is unplugged but it’s plugged, get a new Ethernet cable and connect it.
-Sometimes a spoilt coaxial cable can result in a disconnection between your modem and router.
+Check if the Ethernet cable is unplugged – As earlier hinted, the solution can be as easy as plugging in the Ethernet cable.
+If you notice that the router is indicating WAN port is unplugged, but it’s actually plugged in, get a new Ethernet cable and connect it.
+Sometimes a spoiled coaxial cable can result in a disconnection between your modem and router.